Make your home safer for kids

 Kitchen

-Install latches on lower cabinets – It is a good rule of thumb to have locks on any cabinet and drawer that is within reach of your child.
-These latches will impede your child from getting into anything potentially hazardous in your kitchen, such as breakable dishes and heavy kitchen appliances (blender, griddle, toaster, etc.).
+• Install latches on lower cabinets.
+It is a good rule of thumb to have locks on any cabinet and drawer that is within reach of your child.
+These latches will impede your child from getting into anything potentially hazardous in your kitchen, such as breakable dishes and heavy kitchen appliances (e.g., mixer).

-Put away sharp objects – Another precaution to take is to put away any sharp objects in your kitchen, making it impossible for your child to get a hold of things like knives, scissors, etc. When using sharp utensils in the kitchen, never leave them unattended and in reach of your child.
+• Put away sharp objects.
+Another precaution to take is to put away any sharp objects in your kitchen, making it impossible for your child to get ahold of things like knives or scissors.
+When using sharp utensils in the kitchen, never leave them unattended and within reach of your child.

-Another tip for the kitchen is to turn pot and pan handles inward and away from the front of the stove so children can not bump or grab them.
+• Use pots and pans on the back burners.
+Avoid burn injuries by only using your back burners for cooking.
+Another tip for the kitchen is to turn pot and pan handles inward and away from the front of the stove so children can not bump them or grab them.

 Bedroom and Living Rooms

-Cover electrical outlets – Electric shock is a severe injury among young children.
-Covering electrical outlets will prevent your child from sticking fingers, silverware, toys, etc. into an outlet and experiencing severe electrocution.
+• Cover electrical outlets.
+Electric shock is a severe injury among young children.
+Covering electrical outlets will prevent your child from sticking fingers, silverware or toys into an outlet and experiencing electrocution.

-Shield sharp corners/edges – Covering the sharp corners on your tables, counters, cabinets, etc. will prevent hurtful bumps or cuts to your child’s head.
+• Shield sharp corners and edges.
+Covering the sharp corners on your tables, counters, cabinets, window sills, and/or walls will prevent hurtful bumps or cuts to your child, especially on their head.
 Children are typically unaware of their surroundings when running and playing at home, making it your job to be sure that when the inevitable bumps happen, they do not result in injury.

-Utilize doorknob locks/covers – exterior doors, interior doorknobs, cabinets and sliding patio doors can and should be appropriately child proofed to ensure the safety of your little ones.
-Potential dangers await inside and outside the home, such as traffic in a street, a balcony, cleaning supplies or a backyard pool, to name a few.
+• Install doorknob locks or covers.
+Exterior doors, interior doorknobs, cabinets and sliding patio doors can and should be appropriately child-proofed to ensure the safety of your little ones.
+Potential dangers await inside and outside the home, such as street traffic, a balcony, cleaning supplies or a backyard pool, to name a few.

-Put away potential choking hazards – Small items such as marbles, paper clips, wrappers, etc. can easily restrict your child’s airway if put in their mouth.
-Make sure to collect those types of objects from your floor/low surfaces around your home and be aware of anything you may drop or break to ensure it will not end up in your child’s hand or mouth.
+• Put away potential choking hazards.
+Small items such as marbles, paper clips and wrappers can easily restrict your child’s airway if put in their mouth.
+Make sure to collect those types of objects from your floor and low surfaces around your home and be aware of anything you may drop or break to ensure it will not end up in your child’s hand or mouth.

-Install safety gates - The American Academy of Pediatrics recommends baby gates as an essential part of home safety.
-The most common spot is stairway safety, both at the top and bottom.
-Gates can help protect kids from pets, non-child proofed rooms (within your home or when traveling) and can be used to establish safe play boundaries.
+• Install safety gates.
+The American Academy of Pediatrics recommends baby gates as an essential part of home safety.
+The most common spot is at the top and bottom of stairs.
+Gates can also be used to establish safe play boundaries from pets and from non-child-proofed rooms within your home or when traveling.

+• Install cordless window treatments.
 For your windows, cords on blinds and shades pose another household hazard to your child.
-Choose cordless window treatment options or prevent access to cords by keeping them out of sight to reduce the risk of strangulation.
+Choose cordless window treatments or prevent access to cords by keeping them out of sight and reach to reduce the risk of strangulation.

 Learn about our